About

 I founded Pride Doula with the belief that emotional support leads to better health outcomes.
 No matter your beliefs about birth, you deserve compassionate care.

-Being a member of the queer community has strengthened my conviction that all bodies deserve respectful, compassionate, and culturally humble care.
-I take special pride and personal interest in serving queer parents.
+Being a member of the Queer community has strengthened my conviction that all bodies deserve respectful, compassionate, and culturally humble care.
+I take special pride and personal interest in serving Queer parents.

 My Motivation